tomkordic/gstgzdec/README.md

     cd builddir
     meson install

+Build tested on MacOS Sonoma and Debian 6.5.13-1.
 ## Test
 After sucessfull build of a project the test executable should be located in a builddir, run it with single argument that is a path to some test file.
 Also make sure to specify GST_PLUGIN_PATH so that gstreamer can find a gzdec plugin, for example run: